 Endless RPG supports both 1st edition Pathfinder and DnD 5e.
 You can even customize the monster manuals used for populating the dungeon.

 Rolling your random dungeons on the fly is still a great way to do it.
 Creating a random dungeon by rolling on the tables in the DM Guide’s appendix can take a little getting used to, but it provides a really unique bonus: you never really know what is around the next corner.

 An alternative to rolling completely random dungeons is to use premade maps and have one person in the group play the pseudo-DM by placing monsters and treasures.
 The tables at the back of the DM guide can help out with this as well.
 That person then allows the other players to guide where the party goes on the map without offering suggestions or hints.

-How to DM Yourself in D&D and Pathfinder
+How to DM Yourself in D&D or Pathfinder

 Remember, the threat of death is what makes the game so good, so be fair.
 Also, don’t be afraid to use the dice for more than just standard dice rolls.
 If you are fighting a spell caster, come up with a percentage chance of them casting a spell or roll a dice to see which spell they cast.
 Is that goblin taking a beat down?
 Roll to see if they decide to flee!